habuka036/wakame-vdc-wiki/en/virtual-datacenter-concept.md

 Wakame-vdc assigns jobs to certain servers in the physical data center.
 The most essential of these jobs include:

-* **Data center manager (dcmgr):** This one is in charge of processing user input a adjusting the virtual datacenter accordingly.
+* **Data center manager (dcmgr)** is in charge of processing user input a adjusting the virtual data center accordingly.

-* **Hypervisor agent (hva):** This one is in charge of spinning up virtual machines or virtual servers rather.
+* **Hypervisor agent (hva)** is in charge of spinning up virtual machines or virtual servers rather.
 In Wakame-vdc we call those *instances*.

-* **Storage target agent (sta):** This one is in charge of storage.
+* **Storage target agent (sta)** is in charge of storage.
 It basically provides storage in the form of iSCSI targets that can be attached to instances.

 ### Servers